cici-xingyu-zheng/Dream2024/README.md

 ```
 x: y_pred y: y_true

-Intensity augmentation has been implemented; but let's plot things and print things so that we know no mistakes are made, and then go from there.
+3. Intensity augmentation has been implemented; but haven't plot things and print things so that we know no mistakes are made, and then go from there.
+But the overall impression is that it doesn't perform as well but not bad either.
+We haven't optimized anything yet.

+Some conclusion is that without augmentation, the performance including intensity has been the best so far (RF; R =.6375), but without augmentating with other Ravia dataset; but we don't know if it helps in the actual testing data yet.

+My thoughts is that there are two seperate things we can try as another attempt to combine Deepnose and physical chemical:

+- First, find a relatively low Mordred dimension that is more or less on par with Deepnose;
+- Second, combine Morgan fingerprint with leffingwell: which are both sparse data.

 ---

 ## TO-DO:

 - think about the relationship between the value obtained from different paradigm
-- try distance (1. difference both ways; 2. difference + average)
+- Try distance (1. difference both ways; 2. difference + average)
+	- tried the difference both ways.
 - Mordred versions community: https://github.com/JacksonBurns/mordred-community
-- MLP or SVM regression uh
+- MLP or SVM regression
-- Try Morgan once Cyrille shared with me; Morgan + Leffingwell?
-- think about how to reduce dimensionality
+- Try Morgan once Cyrille shared with me Morgan + Leffingwell?
+Or others could try it too.
+But need to think about how to reduce dimensionality
-- intensity aided
-- try the Snitz normalization
+- Try the Snitz normalization
 - Plot std by bootstrapping

 ### 05/24/24 Discussion with Sergey: